magstewart/wildfire-project/README.md

 A gradient boosted soft classifier was trained to predict the probability that the cause of a fire is due to human activity.
 This predicted probability is then used to calculate the expected return for the state, taking into account the size of the fire and the cost of the investigation.

-The currently open cases, prioritized according the model predictions, are displayed in a dahsboard for investigators, which is deployed as a web app [here](http://fireinvestigator.online).

 | ![model_flow.png](app/static/img/model_flow.png) |
 |:--:|
 | *Schematic of model flow and deployment* |

+The currently open cases, prioritized according the model predictions, can be displayed in a dahsboard for investigators.
+An example of this tool using 2015 test data is deployed [here](http://fireinvestigator.online).

 ### Evaluation